Impact Training

 Above all, having good stories you can tell, actually builds your confidence before you speak.

-Not to mention that they really help people to remember what they have heard.
+Not to mention that they really help people to remember and recall what they have heard.

 So what is the best approach to storytelling?
-Here’re some tips to help you.
+Especially in public speaking?

 1. Remember we’re all storytellers